uswds/uswds-site/pages/patterns/create-a-profile/contact-preferences.md

           <ul>
             <li>Do not provide the user with preference options for a communication channel you don’t currently support.
 If you cannot SMS message a user, for example, don’t provide that as a preference option.</li>
             <li>Do not ask for preferred means of communication if you will not be communicating with the user.</li>
+            <li>Do not assume that communication channels are private unless explicitly stated through permission-based settings or in the message itself.</li>
             <li>Do not make answering this question required for form completion.</li>
           </ul>
       </div>